 A summary of the event and report is also available on StatsLife.

 Young people’s statistical education

-The RSS and the Advisory Committee on Mathematics Education (ACME) published a report on how statistical content that has been specified for reformed A levels in England might be implemented.
+The RSS and the Advisory Committee on Mathematics Education (ACME) reported on how statistical content that has been specified for reformed A levels in England might be implemented.